CrispinStichart/CrispinStichart.github.io/_posts/2021-12-02-the-man-with-two-broken-arms.markdown

 He calls them, he gets an affirmative answer, and then asks if I can drive him to the pharmacy, which is only a mile or so away.
 I say sure.
 (The moral of this story is that interesting things happen if you never say no.)

 I ask him how this broken arms situation happened, and he explains that he'd been helping his sister move, and tripped down a flight of stairs while carrying a box.
 Bad luck, to be sure.
-He gave me his time, which I don't remember, so I'll call him Lucas.
+He gave me his name, which I don't remember, so I'll call him Lucas.

 Once we're in my car and on the way, he reveals that actually, hey, he doesn't have any money and we need to swing by his friend's place, because his friend owes him money.
 I say okay.